zwei2stein/gw2stacks/readme.md

 ### Install required libraries

+First, create new environment with `python -m venv .venv` and activate it with `.venv\Scripts\activate.bat`.
+You can skip this step, but it is *not* recommended.

 Run `pip3 install -r requirements.txt` command in commandline, you should be in directory where this file is.

 ### Run app

+If you have venv, and it is not active, activate it with `.venv\Scripts\activate.bat`.

 Run `python app.py` command, you should be in directory where this file is.
 Browser should open with page of this app.